 Purpose of Registration

-Complete the annual registration process with the Department of Campus Involvement Office-Student Organizations Office by September 30th of each year (annual registration requirements for registered student groups and campus programs may vary and will be clearly outlined each year).
-Although groups can register with the Department of Campus Involvement-Student Organizations Office at any time throughout the year, the initial registration deadline for the academic year is September 30th of each year.
-It is important to note that to register the student organization after the September 30th deadline each year, Student Groups will need to complete all steps required to form a new student organization, including waiting one calendar year from the new charter date to be eligible to apply for an annual budget from the Student Government.
+Complete the annual registration process with the Department of Campus Involvement Office Student Organizations Office by October 1of each year (annual registration requirements for registered student groups and campus programs may vary and will be clearly outlined each year).
+Although groups can register with the Department of Campus Involvement Student Organizations Office at any time throughout the year, the initial registration deadline for the academic year is October 1st of each year.
+It is important to note that to register the student organization after the October 1st deadline each year, Student Groups will need to complete all steps required to form a new student organization, including waiting one calendar year from the new charter date to be eligible to apply for an annual budget from the Student Government Senate Finance Committee.

 Student organization registration is valid for one calendar year, ending on September 30th.
-Each organization must complete the registration process set by Department of Campus Involvement-Student Organizations, including one member of each organization attending the appropriate Required Student Organization Workshop in the fall of each year.
-The registration process and workshop dates will be publicized on the Department of Campus Involvement-Student Organizations website and sent directly to the listed president and adviser for each group annually.
+Each organization must complete the registration process set by Department of Campus Involvement Student Organizations, including one member of each organization attending the appropriate required student organization workshop in the fall of each year.
+The registration process and workshop dates will be publicized on the Department of Campus Involvement Student Organizations website and sent directly to the listed president and adviser for each group annually via email comunication.
 The annual registration requirements for student groups and campus programs may vary, and will be clearly outlined each year.